Prabhav25/Sumly/README.md

 ## Key Features
 - **Webpage Summarization**: Summarize any webpage instantly in your preferred language and format(Brief, Detailed, Bullet Points).
 - **Search Results Summarizer**: Get concise summaries of Google, Bing, or other search engine results.
-- **YouTube Video Summarizer** : Open any YouTube video and click "Summarize" to get a summary of the complete video content.
+- **YouTube Video Summarizer** : Open any YouTube video and click "Summarize" to get a summary based on the video's description.
 - **Shopping Platforms(Product Summarizer)**: Open any product page on Amazon, Myntra, Flipkart, or any shopping platform and click "Summarize" to get a summary of the product details, key features, and reviews.
 - **Social Media Platforms(Post Summarizer)**: Open any profile or post on Instagram, Facebook, or Twitter and click "Summarize" to get a summary of the profile's content or the post's key highlights.
 - **Email Summarizer**: Extract and summarize and condense key information from emails (Gmail, Outlook, etc.).